Taking Tiger Mountain (By Strategy)

-Taking Tiger Mountain (By Strategy) is the second solo studio album by English musician Brian Eno (mononymously credited as "Eno"), released in November 1974 by Island Records.
+Taking Tiger Mountain (By Strategy) is the second solo studio album by the English musician Brian Eno (mononymously credited as "Eno"), released in November 1974 by Island Records.
 Unlike his debut album Here Come the Warm Jets, which featured sixteen musicians, this album utilized a core band of five instrumentalists: Eno (keyboards, guitar), Phil Manzanera (guitar), Brian Turrington (bass guitar), Freddie Smith (drums), and Robert Wyatt (percussion), augmented by guest players on some tracks.
 Manzanera also participated in the writing and production.
 To help guide the musicians, Eno and Peter Schmidt developed instruction cards called Oblique Strategies to facilitate creativity during the recording process.

 Taking Tiger Mountain (By Strategy) is a loose concept album that references themes of geopolitical intrigue ranging from espionage to the Chinese Communist Revolution.
 It did not chart in the United Kingdom or the United States, but received positive reviews from critics.
 Since its release, the album has received even more critical attention.